-Global filters differ from conventional filters by allowing you to apply them to all or just selected modules together on any customized page in two clicks only.
-For example, when you apply global filter "last month", all modules on a customized page will show data for the last month only without the necessity to change filters for each module separately.
-To create one, just click on the "Customize this page button" in the lower left corner of the page and then navigate to "Global filters" in the top menu.
+Global filters differ from conventional filters by allowing you to apply them to all or just selected modules together on any customised dashboard in two clicks only.
+For example, when you apply global filter "last month", all modules on a customised dashboard will show data for the last month only without the necessity to change filters for each module separately.
+To create one, just click on the "Customise" in the lower left corner of the page and then navigate to "Global filters" in the top menu.
 You can filter by the following criteria: Date, Date (from-to), Country, User, Project, List, Milestone, Sprint.

 In order to select which of the page modules are dependent on global filters and which are not, you need to pair global filters with those modules where you want to use them.
 To do so, go to module settings and navigate to Global filters section.
 Here you just need to check the filters you want to use with that module.
 Please note that only those global filters that can be used with the particular module are available to select.

 When global filters are configured, save the settings and now you can find your filters on the top of the page as drop-down menus.
 By applying a global filter, only filtered data shows in all paired modules together.